 Ectropion occurs primarily in older patient’s and is mainly due to looseness of the tissues around the eye.
 If sun exposure has been extensive then the skin may shrink and pull the eye lid away from the eye.

 If the patient is concerned about the symptoms of the appearance of the eye then surgery may be considered.
 Day surgery usually involves tightening of the lid with or without placement of skin.
 Skin can be used as a skin graft.
-Dr Ghabrial’s preferred technique is to use a skin flap which is rotated from the upper lid.
+A/Prof Ghabrial’s preferred technique is to use a skin flap which is rotated from the upper lid.
 More info

 Surgery is performed under a twilight sedation as day surgery as Sydney Oculoplastic Surgery.
 Our expert anesthetists enable you to have a light anesthesia so that there is no difficulty with pain or discomfort.
 This means you will require someone to take you home as you may be slightly light-headed after the anesthesia wears off.